Close

 Belgravia in Bloom

-Alongside Chelsea, the nearby neighbourhood of Belgravia will also be having a floral spruce up in honour of the annual Flower Show.
+Alongside Chelsea, the nearby neighbourhood of Belgravia will also be having a floral spruce up in honour of the annual Chelsea Flower Show.
 Some of the area’s finest local florists, including Royal Warrant holders Moyses Stevens and Neill Strain, will be producing intricate floral sculptures to be displayed across SW1.
-As part of this year’s ‘Beautifully British’ theme (another one created to chime with the Jubilee), you’ll find giant teacups and teapots pouring tea in Eccleston Yards, a floral Big Ben in Halkin Arcade and a giant 50p piece featuring the Queen’s silhouette on Elizabeth Street.
+As part of this year’s ‘Into the Wild’ theme, you’ll find fantastical floral tigers, colourful butterflies and proud peacocks adorning the streets, while a partnership with the London Wildlife Trust will ensure all of the installations are created using biodiversity-boosting flowers.

 Plenty of the local businesses and restaurants will be getting in on the act, too.
-The renowned Judith Blacklock Flower School will be creating a traditional Maypole, decorated with colourful ribbons and seasonal flowers, as well as partnering with Corte Molino Prosecco to create a collection of sparkling celebratory drinks; meanwhile, Peggy Porschen will be creating special floral-themed cakes and there’ll be DIY biscuit icing workshops at Biscuiteers
+The renowned Judith Blacklock Flower School will be creating a tunnel of exotic orchids to transport visitors into the wilderness; meanwhile, Peggy Porschen will be creating special underwater-themed cakes to accompany their sea garden-inspired installation and there’ll be DIY biscuit icing workshops at Biscuiteers.

 belgravialdn.com